dwalldorf/aChallenge/README.md

     }

 ## Test it
-Execute test by running `mvn verify`.
+Execute tests by running `mvn verify`.